Time for Monaco to move on from Mbappe saga - Vasilyev

 Vadim Vasilyev is keen to move on from the Kylian Mbappe transfer saga and focus on the future of Monaco under Leonardo Jardim.

-Mbappe was linked with a move away from the Stade Louis II throughout the window, with Real Madrid and Arsenal thought to be highly interested in his signature.
+Mbappe was linked with a move away from the Stade Louis II throughout the window, with Real Madrid , Manchester City and Arsenal among those highly interested in his signature.

 He opted to stay in Ligue 1, though, after signing with rivals Paris Saint-Germain on an initial loan which is expected to be made permanent for €180million.